 Getting Started Rust

-Wesl can be operated in a few different ways:
+wesl-rs can be operated in a few different ways:

 - Using the standalone Command-Line tool to generate WGSL files.

-- At build-time, using a Vite Plugin (JavaScript) or a Build Script (Rust).
+- At build-time, using a build Script.

-Using the standalone CLI
+#Using the standalone CLI

 - Install the CLI:

-cargo install --git https://github.com/wgsl-tooling-wg/wesl-rs wesl-cli
+cargo install wesl-cli

 - Compile a shader: